CarterCobb/Spy-Email-Client/README.md

 ## Run

-The program is multi-clustered (will run on each CPU core on the computer) so you will see multiple logs for the same program.
-The program round-robins the running instances for an extra layer of resilience. **This project uses Gmail as its SMTP client.
-All email accounts must be Gmail**
+This project uses Gmail as its SMTP client.
+All email accounts must be Gmail.

 To encure gmail compatability & automatically generate an AES key pair for the system: